JamesCC/VMXProxyPy/README.md

 VMXProxy dramatically improves performance for the android app, as we are able to concatenate query commands and their responses minimising that round trip delay.
-It also can handle multiple clients (apps) connecting to the mixer, and provides some caching to limit the traffic going to the mixer serial port.
+It also can handle multiple clients (apps) connecting to the mixer, and provides some caching to limit the traffic going to the mixer's serial port.

 ## Installation